cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 A processor containing the remote code can also be located dynamically.
 In this case, the `remote` clause in the `require` directive contains a variable, not a linked block reference.

 > [!NOTE]
 > Variable which holds the reference to a dynamically bound processor needs to be global.
 The best way to ensure this is to declare the variable before the `require` clause, which works in both strict and relaxed syntax modes.
-It is possible to use an implicitly declared global variable in relaxed syntax mode, in which case the variable needs to be named in upper case.
+It is possible to use an implicitly declared global variable in relaxed syntax mode, in which case the variable needs to be named in the upper case.
 The recommended solution is to explicitly declare the variable regardless of the syntax mode.

 ```
 var proc;